dotnet/docs/docs/orleans/quickstarts/build-your-first-orleans-app.md

 - `IGrainWithGuidCompoundKey`
 - `IGrainWithIntegerCompoundKey`

-For this quickstart, you'll use the `IGrainWithStringKey`, since strings are a logical choice for working with URL values and short codes.
+For this quickstart, you use the `IGrainWithStringKey`, since strings are a logical choice for working with URL values and short codes.

 Orleans grains can also use a custom interface to define their methods and properties.
 The URL shortener grain interface should define two methods: